Fallenstedt/sassy-portfolio/content/blog/custom-radio-buttons-flutter.md

 ---
-title: "Custom Radio Buttons in Flutter"
+title: "Custom Widgets in Flutter"
 date: 2019-07-06
 draft: false
-description: Building your own custom widgets in Flutter is not that scary at all.
-By combining multiple types of widgets, we can create our own reusable radio buttons.
+description: Building your own custom widgets in Flutter is not easy scary at all.
+By combining multiple types of widgets, we can create anything we want..
 ---

 You're tasked to create a native mobile app which has a form.
 The form requires radio buttons and you decide to use Flutters Radio Button Widget.
 It works great, but you don't like the padding, you can't add icons, and overall it's too limited based on the designs you were handed.